cleanjesus/ios101_Prework/README.md

 The following **additional** functionality is completed:

-- [✅] Foregorund color alternates from black and white to improve readabilty according to the background color
+- [✅] Foreground color alternates from black and white to improve readability according to the background color
 - [✅] Toggling the switch button activates and deactivates this feature

 ## Notes